ffxx68/Sharp_ce140f_emul/protocol.md

 is used, to control such multi-chunk commands.

-Note - the GPIO input lines are set as “pull none” (i.e. high impedance) during the data sending stage, while they’re in “pull down” (i.e. pulled to ground by internal resistors) during the receive stage.
+_Note_ - the GPIO input lines are set as “pull none” (i.e. high impedance) during the data sending stage, while they’re in “pull down” (i.e. pulled to ground by internal resistors) during the receive stage.
 This is a solution that I found to handle input and output over different GPIO lines.
 I would have preferred to reuse the same lines, but I had problems with interfacing the 3.3v Nucleo board logic with the 5v Sharp lines over the same GPIOs for both input and output.
 Suggestions welcome…

 ## 3.	command decode and handling

-The ProcessCommand function is implemented in commands.cpp.
-First byte of the string is decoded and the logic corresponding to each command is invoked.
+The `ProcessCommand` function is implemented in _commands.cpp_.
+The first byte in `inDataBuf[]` is checked and the logic corresponding to each command is invoked.

 Below the list of codes, with functions corresponding to each command: